hapax/hapax.github.io/assets/chuzenji.md

 the lake, and Otousan falls in the water; guileless laughter.
 Clumsy Otousan!
-Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered by the appearance of a grotesquely beached and headless swan boat looming out of the mist.
+Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered in this case by the appearance of a grotesquely beached and headless swan boat.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2v2.png" />